priyanshunayak05/Ecommerce-Platform/README.md

 # 🛒 E-Commerce Platform

-A full-stack E-Commerce web application built using **Node.js, Express, MongoDB, and EJS**, supporting both **buyers and sellers** with role-based access control and secure authentication.
+A E-Commerce web application built using **Node.js, Express, MongoDB, and EJS**, supporting both **buyers and sellers** with role-based access control and secure authentication.

 ---